lynshearer/unit2_project/README.md

 ![max, min, medium, stad](https://user-images.githubusercontent.com/100017195/207007875-3ef3238c-ce1d-41e0-8aaa-ed1bc961dbf4.jpeg)

 **Fig.10** shows the average smoothed data for school and room temperature and humidity with the extra data including maximum, minimum, mean, and an error bar graph displaying the standard deviation.

+The standard deviation did not vary much from one to the adjacent one because there is not much difference in the measurements between sensors since the sensors are quite close to each other on the limited space on the breadboard.

 # Criteria D: Functionality